xcooper/mobius/README.md

 ### Shell Auto Complete

-Enable AI-powered auto-completion triggered by the `TAB` key with the prefix `ai:`.
+Enable AI-powered auto-completion triggered by the `CTRL+/` key with the prefix `ai:`.
 The AI-generated commands will consider your operating system.

 Refer to the "Get Started" section for setup instructions.